BRITISH, SWEET TREATS & DESSERTS

-We have added rhubarb jam instead of the rather sweet strawberry version, and its lip-smacking tart sweetness really takes this comforting classic to new heights.
+We have added rhubarb jam instead of the usual strawberry and its lip-smacking tart sweetness really takes this comforting classic to new heights.

 If you cannot get your hands on rhubarb jam don’t fret.
-It’s incredibly easy to make, which we go over in the recipe
+It’s incredibly easy to make!

 Butter, to grease